-Student may be required to attend an alcohol education course as determined by the Dean of Students' office
+Student may be required to attend an alcohol education course as determined by the Vice President for Student Services' office

 5. ARSON

 The willful or malicious burning or attempt to burn with or without intent to defraud a dwelling house, public building, motor vehicle, or personal property of another.